Ayem

 Ayem is a town in central western Gabon.
 It is located in Mvoung Department, Ogooué-Ivindo Province.
 The town is near the Equator, which lies just 5.5 mi to the south.

 Transport

+In 2022, poor road conditions combined with a landslide deteriorated Ayem's access to the outside world, making it challenging to import essential goods.

-It has a small station on the Trans-Gabon Railway.
+Ayem has a small station on the Trans-Gabon Railway.